boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ## Related links

-Blog post - <a href="https://www.boldbi.com/blog/turn-on-insights-using-the-right-card-widget" target="_blank">https://www.boldbi.com/blog/turn-on-insights-using-the-right-card-widget</a>
+Blog post - <a href="https://www.boldbi.com/blog/turn-on-insights-using-the-right-card-widget" target="_blank">Turn on Insights Using the Right Card Widget</a>